Last updated on .

 Camping

 There are two developed campgrounds at Bryce Canyon.
 North Campground has 50 RV only sites and 46 tent only sites.
 Reservations are required from mid-May through mid-October, and they’re on a first-come, first-served basis the rest of the year.
-It costs US$30 for an RV site and US$20 for a tent site (as of September 2023).
+It costs US$30 for both RV and tent sites (as of September 2024).

-Sunset Campground has 50 RV only sites and 50 tent only sites.
+Sunset Campground has 46 RV only sites and 52 tent only sites.
 They’re reservable during peak season from mid-May to mid-October and available on a first-come, first-served basis at other times the campground is open.
 Sunset Campground is closed from November to mid-April.
-It costs US$30 for an RV site and US$20 for a tent site (as of September 2022).
+It costs US$30 for both RV and tent sites (as of September 2024).

 Because we were scheduled to arrive in the evening, we didn’t want to risk not getting a campsite.
 We camped in the nearby town of Tropic for two nights.